hashicorp/terraform-website/content/source/docs/enterprise/diagnostics.html.md

 ## AMI-based installs

 !> **Deprecation warning**: The AMI will no longer be actively developed as of 201808-1 and will be fully decommissioned on November 30, 2018.
-Please see our [Migration Guide](./migrate.html) for instructions to migrate to the new Private Terraform Enterprise Installer.
+Please see our [Migration Guide](./migrate.html) for instructions to migrate to the new Terraform Enterprise Installer.

 To generate a support bundle, connect to the instance via ssh and run `sudo hashicorp-support`.
 Below is a sample session: